dell/csm-docs/content/v1/authorization/v1.x/configuration/powerscale/_index.md

     Alternatively, you can use the minimal sample files provided [here](https://github.com/dell/csm-operator/tree/main/samples/minimal-samples) and install the module using default values

-6. Install the Dell CSI PowerScale driver following the appropriate documenation for your installation method.
+6. Install the Dell CSI PowerScale driver following the appropriate documentation for your installation method.

 7. (Optional) Install [dellctl](../../../../support/cli/#installation-instructions) to perform Kubernetes administrator commands for additional capabilities (e.g., list volumes).
 Please refer to the [dellctl documentation page](../../../../support/cli) for the installation steps and command list.